-President Trump: 'Shutdown Coming?'
+Schumer Says There's Still 'A Good Number Of Disagreements,' As Shutdown Looms

 "Government Funding Bill past last night in the House of Representatives.
 Now Democrats are needed if it is to pass in the Senate - but they want illegal immigration and weak borders.
 Shutdown coming?
 We need more Republican victories in 2018!"
 Trump tweeted at 7:04 a.m.
 ET.

-The White House said Friday morning that Trump will not leave for Florida as planned unless a spending deal is reached.
+Democrats launched into a last-minute flurry of talks late Thursday after a House vote to approve a short-term spending bill to keep the government open until Feb.
+16 and fund the popular Children's Health Insurance Program, or CHIP, for six years.
+Schumer and McConnell say they want to avoid a shutdown, but both leaders have become increasingly insistent that they are unwilling to compromise on their demands.

+McConnell and other Republicans say they have more than a month to agree to an immigration package before DACA is set to expire.
+They are calling on Democrats to back the short-term bill in order to give them more time to negotiate.

-Republicans are already dubbing it the "Schumer Shutdown" after Senate Minority Leader Chuck Schumer, D-N.Y., who has warned Republicans that they will not have enough Democratic votes to break the 60-vote filibuster threshold.
+Republicans are already dubbing it the "Schumer Shutdown."
+The minority leader has warned Republicans that they will not have enough Democratic votes to break the 60-vote filibuster threshold.

-It is unlikely that Senate Majority Leader Mitch McConnell, R-Ky., even has a simple majority to support a House-passed stopgap measure to keep the government running until Feb.
+It is unlikely that McConnell even has a simple majority of Republicans to support a House-passed stopgap measure to keep the government running until Feb.
 16. Republican Sens.
 Lindsey Graham of South Carolina and Jeff Flake of Arizona have indicated they will oppose it.

 "I am not going to support continuing this fiasco for 30 more days by voting for a continuing resolution," Graham said Thursday.
 "It's time Congress stop the cycle of dysfunction, grow up and act consistent with the values of a great nation."

-The Senate is scheduled to convene Friday morning, but lawmakers and aides said there is no consensus on how to head off the impending midnight partial government shutdown.
+The Senate convened Friday morning, but lawmakers and aides said there is no consensus on how to head off the impending midnight partial government shutdown.

-Sen. Chris Van Hollen, D-Md., who runs Senate Democrats' 2018 campaign operation, told NPR's Morning Edition that Democrats would support a stopgap measure for three to five days to keep the government running and give negotiators more time to clinch deals in stalled immigration and budget talks.
+Sen. Chris Van Hollen, D-Md., who runs Senate Democrats' 2018 campaign operation, told NPR's Morning Edition that Democrats would support a stopgap measure for three to four days to keep the government running and give negotiators more time to clinch deals in stalled immigration and budget talks.

 "I'm not voting for a government shutdown.
 I'm voting to get an agreement to move forward," Van Hollen said.
 "Let's stay in.
 Let's get it done."
-The White House and Senate GOP leaders have not yet indicated whether they would accept that offer.
+The White House and Senate GOP leaders have not indicated whether they would accept that offer.

 Politics

-Note: A previous version of this story incorrectly stated that Sen. Chris Van Hollen, D-Md., said Democrats would support a stopgap measure for three to five days to keep the government running.
-Van Hollen said they would support a stopgap measure of three to four days.